Leidos

 We also listen to what our people say.
 So, we run an annual Employee Engagement survey called Leidoscope.
 This tells us what is working well and where we can do better.
 And it helps us with our business planning for the next year.
 Our recent engagement survey demonstrates a high level of engagement, support and motivation within our diverse workforce.

-Our Advocacy Groups and Communities of Practice help ensure likeminded people, irrespective of where they work within the organisation, are able to collaborate and learn within their interest or professional groups.
+Our Advocacy Groups and Communities of Practice help ensure like-minded people, irrespective of where they work within the organisation, are able to collaborate and learn within their interests or professional groups.

 Flexibility